Energy Experts Name Cable Boxes as One of the Biggest Electricity-Draining Devices in U.S. Homes

 As if Americans needed another reason to hate their cable companies, energy experts are now pointing to set-top cable boxes as one of the most power-hungry electrical devices in the home.

-According to a new article in the L.A.
+According to an article in the L.A.
 Times, cable boxes (or cable/DVR combo devices) are second only to air conditioners in terms of wattage consumed, at least in Southern California homes.
 Some brands can even command up to 35 watts of energy, possibly amounting to an extra $8 on the monthly electricity bill.

 Even more infuriating is the fact that customers have no choice in the matter.
 If a household wants to install cable, they're pretty much forced to hook up the box (or multiple boxes) they're offered.